-Number Two: Use plenty of organic matter such as leaves, compost, manures, grass clippings, etc.
+Two: Use plenty of organic matter such as leaves, compost, manure, coffee grounds, grass clippings, etc. in your garden soil.

-Number Six: Throw away your shovel.
+Six: Throw away your shovel.
 Just kidding of course but please don’t use it in your garden.
 Use a garden fork instead.
-Your WHOLE worms will appreciate it..
+Your WHOLE worms will appreciate it.

 Seven: Use worm castings and worm tea in your garden.
 This will help to raise the beneficial bacteria and fungi.
 This not only helps your plants but will also help to attract more worms.